Truck Accident Attorney in Atlanta, Georgia

 We can help you with the following types of cases:

 Who is liable in commercial truck accidents?

+Large transportation trucks are also called tractor-trailers, big rigs, semis, and 18-wheelers.
 A trailer is a “large transport conveyance designed to be pulled by a truck or tractor”.
 Companies that employ trucks to transport goods within or across state lines are often known as “commercial motor carriers”.
 The size and impact of the vehicles they employ cause some of the most devastating accidents on the road.
-In 2010, over 500,000 large trucks and commercial vehicles were involved in accidents, injuring over 100,000 people in the United States.
-Over 5,000 people died in these collisions, up from 3,200 in 2009.
-The fatalities will continue to rise as the number of trucks and tractor-trailers are expected to increase by 20% in 2012.
+In a year, over 500,000 large trucks and commercial vehicles were involved in accidents, injuring over 100,000 people in the United States and over 5,000 people died in these collisions.
+The fatalities will continue to rise as the number of trucks and tractor-trailers are expected to increase yearly.

 Georgia and federal law regulate the motor truck industry and the carriers who lease trucks for their business operations.
 In the past, carriers employed “fly by night” truckers as independent contractors, resulting in all culpable parties—carriers, lessors, owners, drivers, and insurers—shirking responsibility for motor accidents.
 Now, state and federal regulations make carriers “vicariously liable” as a matter of law for the negligent conduct of the vehicle’s owners/operators and drivers.
 The Motor Carrier Act and Interstate Commerce Carrier Act require motor carriers to have surety bonds or insurance policies “sufficient to pay any final judgment recovered” against them for bodily injuries or death resulting from the “negligent operation, maintenance, or use” of the motor vehicle.